asreview/asreview/docs/source/extensions_overview.rst

 Extensions
 ==========

-ASReview has extensive support for extensions.
+ASReview supports for extending the software with new models, subcommands, and datasets.
 They can extend the functionality of ASReview LAB, and the
 :doc:`Command Line Interface <cli>`.
 There are :ref:`officially supported extensions <extensions-official>` and `community maintained extensions <https://github.com/asreview/asreview/discussions/1140>`_.

 Looking to develop your own extension?
 See :ref:`develop-extensions` for detailed instructions.

 Installation
 ------------